AstraZeneca-NGS/VarDictJava/Readme.md

 35. DUPRATE - duplication rate in fraction
 36. SV splits-pairs-clusters: Splits - No. of split reads supporting SV, Pairs - No. of pairs supporting SV, Clusters - No. of clusters supporting SV

+In amplicon mode columns from #35 are changed to:
+(35) GoodVarCount - number of good variants on amplicon
+(36) TotalVarCount - number of good and bad variants on amplicon
+(37) Nocov - number of variants on amplicon that has depth less than 1/50 of the max depth (they will be considered not working and thus not used).
+(38) Ampflag - if there are different good variants on different amplicons, it will be 1.

+In somatic mode we have information from both samples:
+1. Sample - sample name
+2. Gene - gene name from a BED file
+3. Chr - chromosome name
+4. Start - start position of the variation
+5. End - end position of the variation
+6. Ref - reference sequence
+7. Alt - variant sequence
+   Fields from first sample:
+8. Depth - total coverage
+9. AltDepth - variant coverage
+10. RefFwdReads - reference forward strand coverage
+11. RefRevReads - reference reverse strand coverage
+12. AltFwdReads - variant forward strand coverage
+13. AltRevReads - variant reverse strand coverage
+14. Genotype - genotype description string
+15. AF - allele frequency
+16. Bias - strand bias flag
+17. PMean - mean position in read
+18. PStd - flag for read position standard deviation
+19. QMean - mean base quality
+20. QStd - flag for base quality standard deviation
+21. MAPQ - mapping quality
+22. QRATIO - ratio of high quality reads to low-quality reads
+23. HIFREQ - variant frequency for high-quality reads
+24. EXTRAFR - Adjusted AF for indels due to local realignment
+25. NM - average number of mismatches for reads containing the variant
+    Fields from second sample:
+26. Depth - total coverage
+27. AltDepth - variant coverage
+28. RefFwdReads - reference forward strand coverage
+29. RefRevReads - reference reverse strand coverage
+30. AltFwdReads - variant forward strand coverage
+31. AltRevReads - variant reverse strand coverage
+32. Genotype - genotype description string
+33. AF - allele frequency
+34. Bias - strand bias flag
+35. PMean - mean position in read
+36. PStd - flag for read position standard deviation
+37. QMean - mean base quality
+38. QStd - flag for base quality standard deviation
+39. MAPQ - mapping quality
+40. QRATIO - ratio of high quality reads to low-quality reads
+41. HIFREQ - variant frequency for high-quality reads
+42. EXTRAFR - Adjusted AF for indels due to local realignment
+43. NM - average number of mismatches for reads containing the variant
+    Common fields:
+44. SHIFT3 - No. of bases to be shifted to 3 prime for deletions due to alternative alignment
+45. MSI - MicroSattelite. > 1 indicates MSI
+46. MSINT - MicroSattelite unit length in bp
+47. 5pFlankSeq - neighboring reference sequence to 5' end
+48. 3pFlankSeq - neighboring reference sequence to 3' end
+49. SEGMENT:CHR_START_END - position description
+50. VarLabel - variant label due to type: StrongLOH, StrongSomatic...
+51. VARTYPE - variant type
+52. DUPRATE1 - duplication rate in fraction from first sample
+53. SV_info1 - Splits - No. of split reads supporting SV, Pairs - No. of pairs supporting SV, Clusters - No. of clusters supporting SV from first sample
+54. DUPRATE2 - duplication rate in fraction from second sample
+55. SV_info2: Splits - No. of split reads supporting SV, Pairs - No. of pairs supporting SV, Clusters - No. of clusters supporting SV from second sample

 ### Input Files